inferno-framework/inferno-framework.github.io/docs/writing-tests/test-inputs-outputs.md

 end
 ```

-### Additional Input Instructions
+#### Additional Input Instructions
-If a runnable needs extra input instructions, it can define `input_instructions`
+If a developer wants to include additional input instructions, they can define `input_instructions`
 which will be displayed above the inputs.

 ```ruby